antmicro/jswasi/README.md

 - `init`: this function accepts one parameter - an [hterm](https://chromium.googlesource.com/apps/libapps/+/HEAD/hterm) object that is going to serve a purpose of a terminal for interacting with the init system.
 Note that efforts to make the `init` function independent from `hterm` are in progress
 - `tearDown`: this function accepts one parameter - a print feedback callback.
 This function can be used to clean all persistent elements of the application without interracting with the kernel in case the kernel enters an unrecoverable state.

+In the minified mode, these functions are defined as `window` object properties and are called `jswasiInit` and `jswasiTeardown` instead.

 # Configuration